prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/loops/notes.md

   + [`For ...
 Next` loops](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/using-fornext-statements)
   + [`For Each ...
 Next` loops](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/using-for-eachnext-statements)

-Programmers use loops to iteratively execute a statement of code.
+In computer programs, loops can be used to iteratively execute one or more statements of code.
+Loops can help iterate through a collection of items, processing one item at a time.
+Loops can also help perform a task a certain number of times in succession.

 In VBA, there are four kinds of loops: